unilaiva/unilaiva-songbook/README.md

 with `\brk`.
 These are mostly not needed, as `songs` package does quite a good job in deciding these.

-If using measure bars and a measure bar ends at the end of a lyric line, add a measure bar line to *both* the end of the line and the beginning of the next one (if one exists).
+If using measure bars and a measure ends at the end of a lyric line, put a bar line `|` to *both* the end of the lyric line and the beginning of the next one (if one exists).
+If a measure in the end of a lyric line continues into the next line, but there are no lyrics after the last bar line on the first lyric line, add ` -` after the last bar line on the first line to signify that there indeed is a (partial) measure, like this: `| -`

 If it is necessary to mark beats, use `.` as a chord name, like this: `\[.]`.